MicrosoftDocs/windows-insider/wip/apps/snip-and-sketch.md

 * We fixed an issue where temp image files in app storage were never cleaned up, leading to potentially a large amount of space being used if you took a lot of snips.
 * We’ve made some improvements to address an issue where the app might hang when opening or annotating a high resolution image when auto-copy was enabled.

-Also: Window snip & borders are both now available to 100 percent of Insiders in the Fast ring!
+Also, Window snip & borders are both now available to 100 percent of Insiders in the Fast ring!
 Thanks everyone who’s shared feedback about the experience so far!

 ### Bring window snip to your modern snipping experience